Rokurō Mochizuki: Early career - Pink film

-Mochizuki was born in 1957 in the Shinjuku, Tokyo area of Tokyo.
+Mochizuki was born in 1957 in the Shinjuku area of Tokyo.
 He attended Keio University in Tokyo but dropped out in his freshman year.
 After a round of bad-paying jobs, he eventually enrolled to study film at Tokyo's Image Forum.
 After graduating in the early 1980s, Mochizuki briefly worked at the Nikkatsu studio which was exclusively producing its Roman porno line of films at that time.
 Nikkatsu's fortunes were in decline, however, and Mochizuki was soon out of work.
 Mochizuki had been encouraged to write scripts by one of his teachers at Image Forum and in 1983, one of his screenplays was made into the pink film Virgin Rope Doll by Genji Nakamura for his Yū Pro company.

 He continued working with Nakamura as a screenwriter and assistant director, including writing two gay-themed pink films, Beautiful Mystery (a parody of Yukio Mishima's right-wing activities) and Our Season (a.k.a.
 Male Season) starring Tōru Nakane.
 He made his debut as a director in 1985 with two pink films for Million Film, Real Performance Video: To Strip and Miss Masturbation: My Steamy Private Life.
 He also directed his first film for Nikkatsu in 1986, the melodramatic pink film Love Slave Doll: Make Me Come.